 One complication of radiofrequency treatment is an infection or abscess in the tongue.
 An abscess in the tongue can narrow the airway and may require surgical treatment.
 A 17% reduction in volume of the tongue has been measured using this technique; however, this is generally not a successful technique if it is used alone.
 Therefore, reduction of the base of the tongue is frequently combined with UPPP or other procedures.

 The genioglossus muscle is the muscle that attaches the base of the tongue to the inside front of the jaw bone.
+Genioclossus advancement or tongue suspension are types of surgical methods to reposition the tongue and relieve obstruction in the lower portion of the upper airway during sleep.
 The genioglossus pulls the tongue forward.
 In people with obstructive sleep apnea, it has been shown that the genioglossus is more active in holding the airway open at rest.
 When the genioglossus muscle relaxes during sleep the airway narrows and collapses.
 There are several procedures that pull the tongue forward to enlarge the airway.
 A genioglossus advancement typically detaches the part of the jaw bone where the muscle attaches and moves it forward about 4 mm.
 This pulls the base of the tongue forward.
 Genioglossus advancement is performed under general anesthesia and requires cutting the bone and screwing it back in place.
 This usually is performed in combination with hyoid suspension or UPPP.

 There also are less invasive methods to advance the genioglossus muscle.
 One method uses a stitch through the base of the tongue that attaches to a screw on the inside of the jaw.
 This method may be less invasive; however it is thought to be less effective and less permanent.